snej/smol_world/README.md

 ## Goals

 1. Have fun hacking on a small C++20 codebase with no external dependencies
+2. Learn more about memory allocators and garbage collectors
-2. Build some cool, useful & reuseable data structures
+3. Build some cool, useful & reuseable data structures
-3. Keep everything as compact as possible to improve cache coherence (q.v.)
+4. **Keep everything as compact as possible** to improve cache coherence (q.v.)

 ## Status